cpit405/js-slides/slides.md

 - In JavaScript, functions are considered first class citizens.
   - Functions are not required to be declared in a class.
   - Functions can be assigned to a variable
-  - Functions can take a function as a parameter
+  - Functions can be passed to other functions as parameters
-  - Functions can return a variable
+  - Functions can return a primitive-data type, objects, or functions
   - Functions are essentially objects but with an additional capability of being callable (can be invoked/executed).

 ---